<< Back to Care Sheets

 General Information:

-African region from Senegal to Northern Cameroon.
-Adults can obtain a length
+the West African region from Senegal to Northern Cameroon.
+Adults can obtain

-length and 3g.
-Fat tails are a terrestrial animal which means they are ground
+inches in length and 3 grams.
+Fat tails are a terrestrial animal which means

-smaller stockier feet and generally bulkier heads and bodies.
-Because they are
+Fat tails have smaller stockier feet and generally bulkier heads and bodies.

-similar to leos they have been gaining popularity as every year passes.
+Because they are similar to leos they have been gaining popularity as every year

 Housing: